Middle Georgia Raceway

-The Middle Georgia Raceway was a raceway located in Byron, Georgia, in the United States.
+The Middle Georgia Raceway was a raceway located in Byron, Georgia.
 Nine NASCAR Grand National Series races were held at the track between 1966 and 1971.
 Richard Petty won four races, Bobby Allison won three, and David Pearson and Bobby Isaac each earned one victory.

 History

 NASCAR history

 Opened in 1966 at a cost of $500,000, the first race, the Speedy Morelock 200 NASCAR Grand National stock car race, became the location of a speed record when Richard Petty broke the half-mile NASCAR record for half-mile tracks with an average speed of 82.023 miles per hour during the 100 mi event.
 The next year, federal agents from the Bureau of Alcohol, Tobacco, Firearms and Explosives discovered a moonshine distillery in an underground bunker at turn three.
 Petty returned to win the 150 mi NASCAR race during the following season.

 NASCAR began its 1968 season at the track.
 LeeRoy Yarbrough sat on the pole position and Bobby Allison won the 267 mi race.
 Later that year, David Pearson won a 150 mi race from the pole.
 NASCAR's 1969 season again began at the track.
 Pearson qualified on the pole and Petty won his third race at the track.
 He covered the 250 mi with a speed of 85.121 mph which was the fastest in the track's NASCAR history.
 In the middle of the season, Bobby Isaac won the second of the three NASCAR races held at the track in a 300 lap event.
 He beat pole-sitter Pearson by 4 seconds and they were the only two cars on the lead lap.
 The final race was held near the end of the year.
 Isaac sat on the pole after recording a 98.148 mph lap, which was the fastest in the track's history.
 Allison won the 274 mi event in a 1969 Dodge.
 One of Richard Petty's 4 wins at the track came when he was very ill and was questionable to race.

 The 1970 Georgia 500 also occurred at the track.
 Petty started on the pole position and won the 274 mi race.
 The final NASCAR race was held on November 7, 1971.
 Bobby Allison drove from the pole to win the 274 mi race.